tbidne/charon/README.md

 Usage: sr x [-f|--force] PATHS...

   Permanently deletes path(s) from the trash.
-Can use wildcards to match trash paths e.g. *foo*bar matches foobar, xxxfooyyybar, etc.
+Can use wildcards to match trash paths e.g. *foo*bar matches foobar, xxxfooyyybar, etc. To match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (sr x '\*foo').

 Available options:
   -f,--force               If enabled, will not ask before deleting path(s).